A single workout could save your life

 Our work provides new evidence on the potency of exercise as a heart protector, both in the short and the long term.
 Just don’t go for more than four or five days without exercising.
 Use it or lose it.

-- Dick Thijssen: Professor in Cardiovascular Physiology and Exercise, Liverpool John Moores University
+- Dick Thijssen is a professor in cardiovascular physiology and exercise at Liverpool John Moores University

 digital access - or try